 Improving Disclosures about Fair Value Measurements.
-In January 2010, the FASB issued ASU No. 2010-06, "Fair Value Measurements and Disclosures (Topic 820) - Improving Disclosures about Fair Value Measurements."
-ASU No. 2010-06 provides amended disclosure requirements related to fair value measurements.
-Certain disclosure requirements of ASU No. 2010-06 were effective for the
+In January 2010, the FASB issued Accounting Standards Update (ASU) 2010-06, "Fair Value Measurements and Disclosures: Improving Disclosures about Fair Value Measurements".
+ASU 2010-06 amends certain disclosure requirements of the FASB ASC Subtopic 820-10.
+This ASU provides additional disclosures for transfers in and out of Levels I and II and for activity in Level III.
+This ASU also clarifies certain other existing disclosure requirements including level of disaggregation and disclosures around inputs and valuation techniques.

-Company beginning on January 1, 2010, while other disclosure requirements of the ASU are effective for financial statements issued for reporting periods beginning after December 15, 2010.
+The final amendments to the ASC became effective for annual and interim reporting periods beginning after December 15, 2009, except for the requirement to provide Level 3 activity for purchases, sales, issuances, and settlements on a gross basis.
+That requirement will be effective for fiscal years beginning after December 15, 2010, and for interim periods within those fiscal years.
 Since these amended principles require only additional disclosures concerning fair value measurements, adoption did not and will not affect the Company's financial condition.